waseemuddin/kubedoom-project-devops/README.md

 `kubectl apply -f k8s/nginx-deployment.yaml`

-Create a dashboard in Grafana to monitor the Nginx containers.
-To do this open Grafana at `http://localhost:3000` and login.
-Make sure you have your data source set to your Prometheus pod from the previous step.
-From the left hand menu, create a new dashboard and add a panel.
-Select the panels dropdown menu, select `Inspect` and then select `Panel JSON`.
-Here you will be able to delete the current JSON and replace it with JSON from the grafana folder `./grafana/nginx-panel.json`.
-Save and apply this and you should be able to see the CPU usage of the current deployed pods.

 You can refresh the dashboard as you kill the pods from Kubedoom and expand upon this to track other metrics and applications in your cluster.

 # ![kubedoom namespace](assets/pods.png)